Call911plz/Phonebook/README.md

 User can send email and SMS (provided their carrier provides an email to sms gateway) of the contact.

+To make use of the sms functionality, a Twilio api key is necessary in the config file
 # Requirements
 - [X] This is an application where you should record contacts with their phone numbers.